Updates

 There’s only one problem.
 Since silent auctions are so popular, every nonprofit or charity tends to use them in their event lineup.
 And with the increasing popularity of virtual and hybrid galas, your organization won’t just be competing with local charities but also nonprofit organizations across the country.

-This means your silent auction needs to really stand out among all the others if you want to attract interest from your donors.
+This means your silent auction needs to really stand out among all the others if you want to attract interest from potential donors, sponsors, and guests.
 To help with this, we’re putting together a list of winning strategies that are sure to generate plenty of interest for your event.

 1. Learn from your past silent auctions